 Another way of making Kratom tea is in a pot on the stove.
 Heat water in a pot or saucepan, and reduce the heat before it boils.
 Add Kratom powder and wait for 15 minutes, stirring regularly or until the color changes to a warm yellow.
 The darker the color, the more intense the tea.
 Then, drain the tea through a strainer to separate the tea from the powder before serving.

 Making Kratom tea in a coffee maker is also a simple process and is similar to making coffee.
 Add powder to a coffee filter and insert it into the machine.
 Fill the reservoir with water, and then turn on the coffee machine and let it run.
 Be wary of this method, though, if you are looking for well-steeped tea.
-The coffee maker method makes weaker, less potent Kratom teas than the other methods.
+The coffee maker method may make weaker, less potent Kratom teas than the other methods.
 It does not steep for long enough to extract a large number of alkaloids; however, this also means that you can reuse the powder more times.
 The same applies if using an AeroPress.
 Those familiar with the AeroPress will be aware of the “inverted method” whereby the powder can steep for longer; this is the process you would use for Kratom tea.

-Kratom Tea Recipes
+Step by Step Kratom Tea Recipes

 How to Make Kratom Tea that Actually Tastes Good